tomasikM94/kaczer/README.md

 # kaczer
-Catches the SNMP traps and expose under WEB GUI and REST API
+Catches the SNMP trap and expose it under WEB GUI and REST API